Lead Executive Officer & President

 Arlene Berg joined the The Leadership Academy in 2005 as a facilitator and coach.
 Prior to joining the Leadership Academy, she served as principal of the Kingsbury School, PS 188, in Queens, which, under her leadership, was rated the top performing elementary school in New York City.
 As a coach, Arlene works with K-8 public and charter school principals, many of whom have achieved city, state, and national recognition for instructional leadership, developing strong learning communities, and dramatically improving student learning.
 Arlene has worked with Teachers College, Columbia University; the Principals’ Institute in the NYC Department of Education’s Office of Leadership Development; and New Visions for Public Schools.
 She holds a Professional Certificate in Administration and Supervision from Lehman College and an MS, in Sociology and Education from Queens College.

 Ashley Brailsford joined The Leadership Academy in March 2021.
-She currently serves as an Associate Director of Leadership Development.
+She currently serves as the Director of Leadership Development.
 In this role, Ashley manages projects that support the design and implementation of professional learning and capacity building for client districts and partners.
 Prior to joining The Leadership Academy, Ashley worked for education-focused non-profit organizations, focusing on professional development programs and partnering with K-12 and higher ed institutions both nationally and internationally.
 With the goal of aligning teaching, learning, and assessment, she managed projects with large districts like the NYC DOE as well as independent institutions.
 Ashley is a Bronx native and life-long New Yorker.
 She has a B.A. in Communication Studies from Marymount Manhattan College.

 Director, Leadership Development